dapplets/dapplet-docs/docs/ex15-server-connection.md

 In this example we use `Core` methods for connecting to the server using WebSockets.

-We implement the button with counters like in `ex01`.
-The difference is that the state of the counters kept in the simple Node.js (Express) server.
+We implement a button with counters like in `ex01`.
+The difference is that the state of the counters is kept in the simple Node.js (Express) server.

 The initial code for this example is here: [`ex15-server-connection-exercise`](https://github.com/dapplets/dapplet-template/tree/ex15-server-connection-exercise)

-### Dapplet with the connection to the server
+### Dapplet with a connection to the server

-1. The server's URL we add to `./config/default.json`
+1. We add the server's URL to `./config/default.json`

   ```json
   {